 Three is the age of imagination.
 You may notice creative play, abstract thinking, and make-believe playmates.
-He may also have nightmares or be afraid of monsters in his room.
+They may also have nightmares or be afraid of monsters in their room.
 Comfort and reassurance usually help.
-Be careful not to let his concerns become a bad habit.
-You may have to insist he stay in his room at night in spite of fears.
+Be careful not to let their concerns become a bad habit.
+You may have to insist they stay in their room at night in spite of fears.
 Most three-year-olds enjoy interactive play with peers.
 You may notice distinctive personality characteristics.
 Some kids are shy and need to be introduced to others gradually in safe surroundings.
 Others are overly aggressive and need to be separated from others until they can play nicely.

 At 3 years old, children become self-determined individualists whose successes or failures at controlling the world around them influence their behaviors.
 When given choices, your child is able to learn consequences and is starting to develop the sense of right from wrong.
-He will likely try to negotiate with you.
+They will likely try to negotiate with you.
 It is very common for children this age to engage in "benign" lying.
-While your child will want to show his independence by performing activities of everyday living such as feeding, bathing, dressing, and toileting, these activities still require supervision.
-Include your child in family interactions by asking for his opinion and allowing him to contribute to the conversation.
-These interactions encourage your child's self-esteem and reinforces his special place in the family.
+While your child wants to show their independence by performing activities of everyday living such as feeding, bathing, dressing, and toileting, these activities still require supervision.
+Include your child in family interactions by asking for their opinion and allowing them to contribute to the conversation.
+These interactions encourage your child's self-esteem and reinforce their special place in the family.

 Healthy family interactions are the foundation of a positive family environment & healthy child development.
 Set realistic and developmentally appropriate expectations.
 Enlist all caregivers to be consistent in expectations and discipline.
 Keep instructions and tasks simple and easy to follow.
 Reward good behavior with praise, hugs, and small treats like stickers.
-In the long run, positive reinforcement for desired behaviors is more effective in teaching children than negative consequences for undesired behavior.
+In the long run, positive reinforcement of desired behaviors is more effective in teaching children than negative consequences for undesired behavior.
 Give your child opportunities to make choices to minimize conflict.
 Use "time-out" as a consequence for inappropriate actions.
 Time-out is a quiet spot such as the corner of a room, or a boring room such as a den, in which your child can cool down.
 Use one minute for each year of age.
-Then briefly talk to him about what he did to warrant a stay in time-out.
-Research shows physical punishment, such as spanking, has adverse outcomes and shows no long term benefit.
-It increases the risk for injury and can lead to increased aggression in your child now and in the future.
+Then briefly talk to them about what they did to warrant a stay in time-out.
+Research shows physical punishment, such as spanking, has adverse outcomes and shows no long-term benefit.
+It increases the risk of injury and can lead to increased aggression in your child now and in the future.